MathPeople/MathPeople.github.io/readmes/fileFormat.md

 <blankProblem/>
 ```

 When the reader opens this file, it will not find any of the nodes it is expecting to find (except the root).
-The root is the id of the problem, and then all the metadata is interpreted to be the default values and the problem and solution are both interpreted to be blank lines.
+The root is the id of the problem, and then all the metainformation is interpreted to be the default values and the problem and solution are both interpreted to be blank lines.
 This is not really a problem someone would study, but it does successfully compile.

 # A Pure Question-Answer Problem File

-This example has no metadata, just a question about arithmetic:
+This example has no metainformation, just a question about arithmetic:

 ```
 <arithmeticQuestion>